Kopitar's OT winner lifts Kings past Bruins

 Boston made it 2-2 midway through the second period when Bergeron sent the puck in from outside the top of the right circle with Brad Marchand screening at 10:44.
 The Kings got on the board first 2:17 into the contest when Lizotte redirected a pass from Jeff Carter past Rask on the power play.
 The Bruins knotted the score on a power play of their own 19:01 into the period when Heinen had a pass from Marchand bounce off his right skate and in.
 The goal stood upon review.

-Los Angeles was on the kill again when it grabbed a 2-1 lead early in the second period.
-Kempe beat David Pastrnak alone on a breakaway up ice and wedged the puck through Rask's five-hole for the short-handed marker at 2:45.
+Los Angeles was on the kill again when it grabbed a 2-1 lead, Kempe beating David Pastrnak alone on a breakaway up ice and wedging the puck through Rask's five-hole for the short-handed marker at 2:45.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)